Thermal comfort: Metabolic rate

 People have different metabolic rates that can fluctuate due to activity level and environmental conditions.
-The ASHRAE 55-2010 Standard defines metabolic rate as the level of transformation of chemical energy into heat and mechanical work by metabolic activities within an organism, usually expressed in terms of unit area of the total body surface.
-Metabolic rate is expressed in met units, which are defined as follows:
+ASHRAE 55-2017 defines metabolic rate as the rate of transformation of chemical energy into heat and mechanical work by metabolic activities of an individual, per unit of skin surface area.

-1 met = 58.2 W/m² (18.4 Btu/h·ft²), which is equal to the energy produced per unit surface area of an average person seated at rest.
-The surface area of an average person is 1.8 m² (19 ft²).
+Metabolic rate is expressed in units of met, equal to 58.2 W/m2 (18.4 Btu/h·ft2).
+One met is equal to the energy produced per unit surface area of an average person seated at rest.

-ASHRAE Standard 55 provides a table of met rates for a variety of activities.
-Some common values are 0.7 met for sleeping, 1.0 met for a seated and quiet position, 1.2-1.4 met for light activities standing, 2.0 met or more for activities that involve movement, walking, lifting heavy loads or operating machinery.
-For intermittent activity, the Standard states that it is permissible to use a time-weighted average metabolic rate if individuals are performing activities that vary over a period of one hour or less.
+ASHRAE 55 provides a table of metabolic rates for a variety of activities.
+Some common values are 0.7 met for sleeping, 1.0 met for a seated and quiet position, 1.2–1.4 met for light activities standing, 2.0 met or more for activities that involve movement, walking, lifting heavy loads or operating machinery.
+For intermittent activity, the standard states that it is permissible to use a time-weighted average metabolic rate if individuals are performing activities that vary over a period of one hour or less.
 For longer periods, different metabolic rates must be considered.

 According to ASHRAE Handbook of Fundamentals, estimating metabolic rates is complex, and for levels above 2 or 3 met – especially if there are various ways of performing such activities – the accuracy is low.
-Therefore, the Standard is not applicable for activities with an average level higher than 2 met.
+Therefore, the standard is not applicable for activities with an average level higher than 2 met.
 Met values can also be determined more accurately than the tabulated ones, using an empirical equation that takes into account the rate of respiratory oxygen consumption and carbon dioxide production.
 Another physiological yet less accurate method is related to the heart rate, since there is a relationship between the latter and oxygen consumption.

 The Compendium of Physical Activities is used by physicians to record physical activities.
 It has a different definition of met that is the ratio of the metabolic rate of the activity in question to a resting metabolic rate.
 As the formulation of the concept is different from the one that ASHRAE uses, these met values cannot be used directly in PMV calculations, but it opens up a new way of quantifying physical activities.

 Food and drink habits may have an influence on metabolic rates, which indirectly influences thermal preferences.
 These effects may change depending on food and drink intake.

-Body shape is another factor that affects thermal comfort.
+Body shape is another factor that affects metabolic rate and hence thermal comfort.
 Heat dissipation depends on body surface area.
+The surface area of an average person is 1.8 m2 (19 ft2).
 A tall and skinny person has a larger surface-to-volume ratio, can dissipate heat more easily, and can tolerate higher temperatures more than a person with a rounded body shape.